WeibingChen17/media_manager/Readme.md

 * p2 - multiple clients support
 * p2 - enable server mode an1d module mode in jsonclient and jsonserver.
 This can decreases the number of servers we need
 * p2 - use threading pooling
+* p1 - use better update command to avoid multiple socket connections

 # todo (phase 2)
 * p0 - use javascript to talk to servers